shahincsejnu/k8s-extended-apiserver-DIY/README.md

         - it's Usage:
             - digital signature
             - key encipherment
-            - server auth (it's need to be on, it's particularly important, it server auth is not on then you cannot use it as a server certificate)
+            - server auth (it's need to be on, it's particularly important, if server auth is not on then you cannot use it as a server certificate)
                 - when write a server in go and give listen by tls config then if this part is not given or on then that will fail (TLS protocol will fail)
-    - Client certificate also need to validated(if it is on) by server, in this case client_ca.crt also need to give to server, it can be same of different than server ca.crt(in kubernetes we give client ca)
+    - Client certificate also need to validated(if it is on) by server, in this case client_ca.crt also need to give to server, it can be same or different than server ca.crt(in kubernetes we give client ca)
     - Client certificate also generate like the server certificate
         - client.key (private key)
         - client.crt / ca.key